-- 2. Move Cursor A to the position to add a new event. - Move Markers a, b, c and d to the positions ahead and behind the event to check the splice loss.
+- 1. Touch Trace to display the Trace screen. - 2.
+Move Cursor A to the position to add a new event. - 3.
+Move Markers a, b, c and d to the positions ahead and behind the event to check the splice loss.
 For details on marker positions, refer to 8.1.2.2, "Splice Loss".

-When Reflectance Calculation is Manual, move Cursor B to - Touch Edit Event. - 5.
+When Reflectance Calculation is Manual, move Cursor B to the peak of the reflectance.

+- 4. Touch Edit Event. - 5.
 Touch Add Event, and you will see the following dialog box.